apetros/sps-cut/content/project/DENSE/index.md

 systems.
 Hence, it both covers but also extends beyond the Smart Grid approach, which is mainly focused on the electricity sector.
 Consequently, SESs exhibit the following attributes:

-(i) Complex interactions on sub-system and cross-sectoral systems-of-systems levels; (ii) Cyber-physical characteristics with digital and physical network connections; (iii) Ability to operate in non-stationary, uncertain and severe environments.
+- Complex interactions on sub-system and cross-sectoral systems-of-systems levels;
+- Cyber-physical characteristics with digital and physical network connections;
+- Ability to operate in non-stationary, uncertain and severe environments.

 Dependability of complex networks, such as SESs, characterizes their ability to deliver service that can justifiably be trusted.
 Thus, dependability comprises system attributes, such as availability, reliability, safety, integrity and maintainability.
 A key requirement of